Ryota7777777/Repo-for-study/CodeBook.md

 - appropriate labels are added from the source file, features.txt

-- second independent data set, includes average of each activity and each subject, are created from above merge data set
+- second independent data set, includes average of each activity and each subject, is created from above merge data set

 Notes:
 ======
-- run_analysis.R is the script for creating the above three datasets
+- run_analysis.R is the script for creating the above dataset

 - This dataset is created from the source data on below URL.
 For more information about this dataset visit: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones